 A series of research studies explored how children used different ways to learn how to write Russian letters.
-The findings illustrate how the process of developing movements for knowing the letters supports children's learning.
+The findings illustrate how the process of developing 'motor habits' for knowing the letters supports children's learning.

-3. When the child was taught to describe the features and actions for forming the letter, average of four repetitions.

-- I. After being given just a model for a letter, and instructions to copy it, 50 repetitions were required for an average child to master the task. - 2.
+- 3. When the child was taught to describe the features and actions for forming the letter, mastery was achieved after an average of four repetitions. - I. After being given just a model for a letter, and instructions to copy it, 50 repetitions were required for an average child to master the task. - 2.
 When the model was presented with the teacher's verbal guidance for the actions for writing the letter, mastery occurred after an average of 10 repetitions.

-providing direction for himself, mastery was achieved after an
+providing direction for himself,

 It would be reasonable that writing letters contributes to learning about them.
-(Clay, 1991, p.41)
+(Clay.
+1991, p.41)